 Have you recently Googled something like “using weightlifting bar”?
 Have you been thinking about how to add a weights bar to your couch potato routine?
 You’re not alone.
 But there are some things you should know.

 First, the bar must have an in-built grip design.
 Poor quality smooth bars will create friction through slip and drag.
 It may not sound like much now, but a week into your routine you’ll notice the painful effects.
 Second, you need to think about ball bearings.
 If the weights bar does not have ball bearings, the weights will spin at random as they gain and lose traction – this can rock your stability and ruin your concentration.
+You can also add resistance bars to your work out to increase difficulty.

 What about sets and reps?
 It perhaps goes without saying that beginners need to build their weights bar resilience.
 Jumping in and doing too much will result in injury, frustration, and an increased likelihood of quitting.
 However, weightlifting bar workouts should generally focus on between 8-12 reps and 4 sets of: